Cardboard Cavalier: Production

 The film was part of an ambitious production programme from J. Arthur Rank to meet an increased quota for British films.
 His intent was to make 60 over 12 months.

 Sid Field's casting was announced in June 1948.
 He made the movie after a six-month tour of the US.
-Field's first film, London Town, had been a big flop but his popularity on stage encouraged Rank to try him again in films.
+Field's previous film, London Town, had been a big flop but his popularity on stage encouraged Rank to try him again in films.

 Pat Roc was meant to play the role of Nell Gwynn but reportedly turned it down and was replaced by Margaret Lockwood, who was keen to play comedy again after making a number of dramas.
 Field's son was born during filming on 5 August.

 Filming started in June 1948.
 It was made at Denham Studios.
 Production of the film was interrupted by a strike from crew members in protest over recent sackings of film workers.
 Cast member Alfie Dean died as the result of an off-set accident during the period of filming.

 Filming ended in January 1949.
 Lockwood wrote in her memoirs that "we had a romp of a time with Sid Field."
+In Picturegoer Lockwood said: "I was terribly distressed when I read the press notices of the film."

 Reception

-The film was a critical and box-office disappointment.

-"I was terribly distressed when I read the press notices of the film", wrote Lockwood.

-Filmink stated the film "sounded like the sort of fun romp Bob Hope made so successfully...But those Hope vehicles were made by people who knew what they were doing...the makers of Cardboard Cavalier seem hopelessly out of their depth, including (it must be admitted) Lockwood who isn’t very good, mostly because she tries to be funny – forgetting that in her earlier comedies she was more the straight person."

-Some reviews have been much more positive.
+The Monthly Film Bulletin wrote: "From beginning to end the film is farce and slapstick, even to the throwing of custard pies.
+It is not altogether pleasing, since the talents of Sid Field are easily adequate, employed in the right way, without slapstick.
+He is funny, but he is seen at his best only once.
+Margaret Lockwood seems greatly to enjoy herself, but slapstick comedy does not become her.
+The small part of the ghost, amusingly played by Irene Handl, is worthy of mention; Jerry Desmonde is also quite good as Lovelace.
+The settings are average, the dialogue, script and story are very sketchy, and production and direction only adequate.
+This film provides mildly amusing entertainment as a skit on present-day regulations and restrictions."

+Kine Weekly wrote: "Director Walter Forde and script-writer Noel Langley have taken a turning point in English hisfory and converted it into side-spliting burlesque by entployingg current gags and using modern colloquialisms against ambitions near-authntic sets. ...
+No film to our knowledge has displayed a greater sense of the ridiculous."

+Picture Show wrote: "Robustly directed and acted with considerable gusto ...
+Sid Field makes the most of his material, and Margaret Lockwood is a beautiful hoyden."

+Variety spoke of Langley's script "blend[ing] comedy, bathos and sheer slapstick with skill and ingenuity" and also highlighted Lockwood as playing her role with "great gusto...verve and vivacity".

 The critic Derek Winnert noted that the film was "well timed, sprightly and funny, and exuberantly played by a welcome vintage cast, as well as amusingly written by Noel Langley and nicely directed by the comedy expert Forde."
-Variety spoke of Langley's script "blend[ing] comedy, bathos and sheer slapstick with skill and ingenuity" and also highlighted Lockwood as playing her role with "great gusto...verve and vivacity".

 The film was banned in Syria in 1953.